a7madgamal/gaza-trust-me/_AI/progress.md

 ## 2. Supabase Configuration & Database Schema

 - [ ] 2.1.
 Create Supabase project and configure authentication with email/password and role-based access
 - [x] 2.2.
-Design database schema with tables for users, cases, admin_actions, and audit_logs with proper relationships
+Design database schema with tables for users, user_images, admin_actions, and audit_logs with proper relationships
 - [x] 2.3.
 Implement Row-Level Security policies for each table based on user roles (help_seeker, admin, super_admin)
 - [ ] 2.4.
 Set up Supabase Storage bucket for case images with RLS policies and signed URL configuration
 - [x] 2.5.
 Create database functions and triggers for automated audit logging of all CRUD operations